Tired of writing pentest reports? Let’s automate this process and let you get back to hacking! Slides included.

 Here are the slides from our talk at Defcamp 2018.
 We will update this blog post with the video of the presentation when it will be available.

-Feel free to try our report generation tool (beta version) and send us feedback!
+Feel free to try our report generation tool (currently the beta version) and send us feedback!